 Click here to view the blood clot risk tool.

 NBCA produced a video series from a Stop The Clot® Forum on DVT risk, prevention, and treatment in cooperation with the Centers for Disease Control and Prevention (CDC).
-Click here to see the “Everything You Ever Wanted to Know About Blood Clots” video series.
+Click here to see the Stop the Clot Forum on video filmed October 2013.
 When you learn signs and symptoms of DVT and PE, it can save your life.